Strength Training Manual: Planning – Part 6

 Figure 5.46.
 Program consisting of two exercises and three set and rep schemes

 Since the next step in vertical planning progression happens when the same exercise meets the same set and rep scheme, now the number of workouts in the sprint is equal to six.
 I call these programs indivisible, since number of exercises is not divisible with number of set and rep schemes or vice versa.
 The length of the sprint (horizontal planning cycle) in indivisible programs is equal to the product of the number of exercises and the number of set and rep schemes (e.g., 2 x 3 = 6 in the above example).

 This is what happens when we have three exercises (A, B, C) and four set and rep schemes (1, 2, 3, and 4) (Figure 5.47).

 Figure 5.47.
 Program consisting of three exercises and four set and rep schemes

 In this case (Figure 5.47) each sprint has 12 workouts!
-In simple words, indivisible programs increase the duration of the sprint, or the number of workouts within single vertical planning progression step.
+In simple words, indivisible programs increase the duration of the sprint or the number of workouts within a single vertical planning progression step.

 Why is this useful?
-Besides increasing variation (horizontal planning is longer), which can be useful for certain type of clients or athletes seeking novelty all the time (while making sure long term progressive overload happens), it also delays increments (vertical planning progressions).
+Besides increasing variation (horizontal planning is longer), which can be useful for a certain type of client or athletes seeking novelty all the time (while making sure long-term progressive overload happens), it also delays increments (vertical planning progressions).
 This can be useful in “pull the floor” type of programs where we want to “slowly cook” the athletes and avoid rushing with increments in 1RM.
-On the flip side, indivisible approach increases the duration of the phase and time it takes to update the program.
-This means we are stuck with potentially sub-par program for longer.
+On the flip side, the indivisible approach increases the duration of the phase and time it takes to update the program.
+This means we are stuck with a potentially sub-par program for longer.
 As with any other method, there is a tug of war between certain benefits and drawbacks.
-It is up to use to decide how to use this approach, with whom and when.
-I am only expanding your tool box here.
+It is up to us to decide how to use this approach, with whom and when.
+I am only expanding your toolbox here.